mobile app bar

 “I remember when I was watching and they would doing the draft back when I was in high school, I remember it was you and LeBron and I said ‘Melo’s got something to prove’ and I think you proved it brother.
 I think you’re one of the greatest players that we have had,” Pharoah lauded Anthony.

-Anthony’s missing a few crucial pieces of silverware in his trophy cabinet.
-But, despite never winning the championship or the MVP, Melo established himself as one of the best scorers in the league’s history.
+Anthony has a few crucial pieces of silverware missing in his trophy cabinet.
+However, despite never winning the championship or the MVP, he established himself as one of the best scorers in the league’s history.

-Melo retired as a 10x All-Star, 6x All-NBA player, 1x Scoring Champion, 3x Olympic Gold Medalist, 1x Olympic Bronze Medalist, and has many more achievements.
-On top of that, he’s 10th among NBA career-scoring leaders.
+Melo, 40, retired as a 10x All-Star, 6x All-NBA player, 1x Scoring Champion, 3x Olympic Gold Medalist, 1x Olympic Bronze Medalist, and has many more achievements against his name.
+The icing: he’s 10th in the NBA all-time career-scoring list.

 Anthony’s one of the best Knicks player ever

-Carmelo Anthony had an instant impact when the Nuggets drafted him.
-In eight seasons with the organization, the 6ft 7” player recorded 24.8 points, 6.3 rebounds, and 3.1 assists.
-During this period, Melo was even selected to four All-Star Teams.
+Anthony had an instant impact when the Nuggets drafted him.
+In eight seasons with the team, the 6ft 7” player recorded 24.8 points, 6.3 rebounds, and 3.1 assists.
+Melo was even selected to four All-Star Teams while he was at Denver.

-However, it was the Knicks who got Melo during the prime of his career.
-He was traded to the organization midway into the 2010-2011 season and had a lasting impact.
-He led the Knicks to the playoffs, snapping a six-year drought.
+However, the Knicks got Melo during the prime of his career.
+He was traded to the franchise midway into the 2010-2011 season and had a lasting impact.
+He led the Knicks to the playoffs, ending a six-year drought.

 The swingman averaged 24.7 points, 7 rebounds, and 3.2 assists in the following seven campaigns.
-While he was unlucky to witness success in the postseason, Anthony further made it to six All-Star Games and finished top 3 in the MVP voting on one instance.
+He was just unlucky to not have success in the postseason.
+Anthony, however, made it to six All-Star Games and finished top 3 in the MVP voting on one instance while playing for the Knicks.

 About the author